andreamagnante/pyopenlayersmaplib/README.md

 # pyopenlayersmaplib
-A python script to draw points, paths, circle and road on a OSM map
+A python lib to draw points, paths, circle and road on a OSM map

 ``` Python
 from pyolmapslib import pyolmaps